bsbip/matchbot/README.md

 ### Requirements

 You will need a server that can run Laravel.
-For server requirements, see: <a href="https://laravel.com/docs/5.8/installation#server-requirements">Server requirements</a>
+For server requirements, see: <a href="https://laravel.com/docs/5.8/installation#server-requirements">Server requirements</a>.
+Matchbot requires PHP >= 7.2.

 ### Laravel